-To ensure that building entrances are easily identifiable and clearly visible from streets and sidewalks.
+To ensure that main building entrances are easily identifiable, and clearly visible and accessable from streets and sidewalks.

-- 1. The principal entry to a store / building shall be marked by (a) ornamentation around the door, and
+- 1. The principal entry to a store / building shall face the street and be marked by

+- (a) ornamentation around the door, and

 - (b) at least one of the following:

 - Recessed entrance (recessed at least 3 ft.)

 - Protruding entrance (protruding at least 3 ft.)

 - Canopy (extending at least 5 ft.)

 - Portico (extending at least 5 ft.)

 - Overhang (extending at least 5 ft.)